wingo/stringrefs/README.md

 Isolated surrogates are rare in JavaScript, but can occur via:
   - Reading invalid UTF-16 from external sources.
-However this is not common, as isolated surrogates are not valid UTF-16.
+However this is not common, as most services prefer UTF-8 over UTF-16 as an interchange format.
   - JavaScript code that creates strings whose code units are not valid UTF-16.
   - JavaScript code that processes strings in chunks and happens to